SreekarK28/IMAGE-PROCESSING/README.md

 5.
    1. press 1 to encode
    2. press 2 to decode
-   3. press 3 to comapare the two new images with original image.
+   3. press 3 to compare the two new images with original image.

 6. Encoding: